Abandoned & Little-Known Airfields:

 with all 3 runways still largely intact, and several hangars still standing north of the ramp.

-At some point after the airport's abandonment, the property was redesignated as the Bayou Casotte Industrial Park.
+At some point after Jackson County Airport's abandonment, the property was redesignated as the Bayou Casotte Industrial Park.

-The 1994 USGS aerial photo was annotated by Bret Kepner to show the configuration of the former airfield site as of 2005,
+The 1994 USGS aerial photo was annotated by Bret Kepner to show the configuration of the Jackson County Airport site as of 2005,

 with a large chemical plant having been constructed over the former terminal area on the north side of the field.

-Bret Kepner visited the site of the Pacagoula Airport in February 2005.
+Bret Kepner visited the site of the Pascagoula Airport in February 2005.

 He reported: “A huge new chemical plant now occupies most of the northern end of the property